December 18, 2014

 Serves 4

-2 cups long-grain rice, rinsed well, and drained
+-2 1/2 cups long-grain rice, rinsed well and drained

-1-2 tablespoons organic tomato paste (for added color and a bit of an extra sour flavor) *optional
+-1-2 tablespoons organic tomato paste (for added color and a slightly tangy flavor), optional

-1. In a pot of boiling water blanch, the tomatoes for 5 minutes or until the skin comes off.
-Let cool, remove the skin, core the tomatoes, and puree using a food processor.
-Yields about four cups.
+1. In a pot of boiling water, blanch the tomatoes for 5 minutes or until the skins loosen.
+Let cool, then remove the skins and cores.
+Puree the tomatoes in a food processor; this should yield about 4 cups of tomato puree.

-3. In a mixing bowl combine the well-drained rice with the tomato puree, mix well and let it soak for 20-30 minutes before cooking the rice.
+3. In a mixing bowl, combine the well-drained rice with the tomato puree.
+Mix well and let soak for 20-30 minutes before cooking.
 Do not drain.

-4. In a large pan, heat 3 tablespoons of vegetable oil over medium heat, add the onions, cook until golden.
+4. In a large pan, heat 3 tablespoons of oil over medium heat.
+Add the diced onions, and saute until golden.

-5. Add the potatoes, cook for about 5-7 minutes or until golden on all sides. add turmeric and a pinch of salt.
-Stir well.
+5. Add the potatoes and cook for about 7-8 minutes or until golden on all sides.
+Add turmeric and a pinch of salt and stir well.

-6. Push the potatoes to the side and add the tomato paste in the center of the pan and cook for about 5 minutes over medium-low heat, stirring frequently using a wooden spoon until it changes color.
+6. Push the potatoes to one side of the pan and add the tomato paste to the center.
+Cook over medium-low heat for about 5 minutes, stirring frequently with a wooden spoon until the color deepens.

-7. Remove the pan away from the heat source, add the rice and tomato mixture to the pot, add 1/4 cup of water, 1 teaspoon salt, and a pinch of red pepper, stir well.
+7. Remove the pan from the heat, and add the rice-tomato mixture.
+Add 1/4 cup of water, 1 teaspoon salt, and a pinch of red pepper; stir gently to combine.

-8. Return the pan to heat and bring to a boil over medium-high heat, add 1-2 tablespoons of butter or oil.
-Stir.
-Reduce the heat, cover the lid with a paper towel or a clean dishcloth, close the lid tightly and cook on low heat for 40 minutes.
-Overcooking and adding too much water make the rice too mushy.
+8. Return the pan to medium-high heat and bring the mixture to a gentle boil.
+Add 2 tablespoons of butter or oil and stir.
+Reduce the heat to low, cover the lid with a paper towel or a clean dishcloth, place the lid tightly, and cook for about 45 minutes.
+Avoid overcooking or adding too much water, as this can make the rice mushy.

 Serve with plain yogurt or mast o khiar, sabzi khordan with a bunch of fresh mints, and salad shirazi.